srm-mic/nocode.ai/README.md

       note supported.

 - [x] Model loading

-- [ ] Custom modules
 - [ ] Unbranched linear custom modules support

 - [ ] DO NOT take the *look up in custom module dict approach, in that case copies are used*.
 Instead figure out a way have individual entities for each custom module occurance in the forward pass itself.

 - [ ] Custom modules verification

 - [ ] Weights loading

 - [ ] Branching in Custom Modules

 - [ ] More Ops